patricklafrance/wmfnext-shell/README.md

 });
 ```

-👉 Now, let's start all the applications again and navigate to _"Remote1/Page 2"_ and _"Remote1/Page 4"_.
+👉 Now, let's start all the applications again and navigate to _"Remote1/Page 2"_ and _"Remote1/Page 4"_ pages.
 You shouldn't see the host application root layout anymore.

 ### Share a user session

-The shell runtime offer a mecanism to share a user session object between the host and the modules.
+The shell runtime offer a mecanism to share a user session object between the host application and the module applications.

-To keep things simple, for this example, we'll use the fake user session manager implementation from the `wmfnext-fakes` package.
+To keep things simple, this example, we'll use the fake `SessionManager` implementation of the `wmfnext-fakes` package.
+For a real application, you should implement your own session provider.

-> The `wmfnext-fakes` package is a collection of fake implementation designed to faciliate the development of a module in isolation and demos applications like this one.
+> The `wmfnext-fakes` package is a collection of fake implementations to ease the development of module in isolation.

-👉 The first things to do, are to create a session manager instance to store the session object and a session accessor function to access the session.
+👉 To share a user session, first, create an instance of the `SessionManager` to store the session object and define a `sessionAccessor()` function to access the session.

 ```ts
 // host -session.ts